googlearchive/blaze_compiler/README.md

       examples: #examples of inline testing
         - {from: "bill", to: "tom", message: "hey Tom!"}
       nonexamples:
-        - {to: "tom", message: "hey Tom!"} #not allowed becuase from is missing
+        - {to: "tom", message: "hey Tom!"} #not allowed because from is missing

   type: object
   properties: